rizoom/base-org-web/README.md

 ## Updating the Base Ecosystem Page

-Are you a builder who wants to add or update your project on the Base Ecosystem page?
+If you're a builder who wants to add or update your project on the [Base Ecosystem](https://base.org/ecosystem) page?
 Follow these steps:

-1. First, review the [ecosystem update template](.github/PULL_REQUEST_TEMPLATE/ecosystem-update.md) to see what information you'll need to provide.

-2. Fork this repository.
+1. Fork this repository.

-3. Create a new branch for your changes.
+2. Create a new branch for your changes.

-4. Update the `web/apps/web/src/data/ecosystem.json` file with your project information.
+3. Update the `web/apps/web/src/data/ecosystem.json` with your project information.
 Each entry should follow this format:

    ```json
    {